 Homeownership in Spain

-Spain has a very high homeownership rate, with around 80% of residents owning their own homes and many of them without getting a mortgage.
+Spain has a very high homeownership rate, with around 80% of residents owning their own homes and many without getting a mortgage.

-During the global financial crisis and the subsequent collapse of the property market, Spain suffered severely.
+Spain suffered severely during the global financial crisis and the subsequent collapse of the property market.
 House prices dropped by 30%, but the market has become more stable in the last few years.

 Prices have been rising steadily in Spain since 2016, and even though COVID-19 outbreaks affected the market in 2020, official figures show average prices increased during the second quarter.
 The sale price of new homes increased by 4.2%, while the cost of second-hand dwellings increased by 1.8%.